Leading Digital Marketing Trends – You Should Not Ignore in 2020

 7. Influencer Marketing

 Influencer marketing is another word-of-mouth marketing that involves key influencers delivering your brand message to a specific market.
 Well-known celebrities, YouTube personalities, travelers sharing their stories, etc. are examples of influencers having massive niche followings.

 It’s becoming tough to catch users’ attention via advertising, and it’s easier for users to believe in influencers as they are real human beings with a large following.

 A micro-moment is a moment when users are more likely to act on a need.
 For example, to know now or buy now moment.
-Let’s say a traveller wants to have dinner now so they will search for ‘best restaurants near me.
+Let’s say a traveler wants to have dinner now so they will search for ‘best restaurants near me.

 These are the moments you have more of a chance turning visitors into customers.
 To take maximum advantage of micro-moments, your businesses have to be available at the time consumers are searching for relevant information.
 Or, in Google’s words: be there, be useful, be quick.

 Follow these 4 ways to identify micro-moments and strike the deal: